 The major advantage of curtain coating is that it results in a uniform adhesive layer and guarantees the same result for the parts to come.
 Furthermore, curtain coating is an automated process, which reduces labor costs and improves process efficiency.
 However, the equipment is generally more expensive than those required by other adhesive application methods.
 Also the limited number of suitable adhesives can be seen as a disadvantage.

 Applying adhesives as a solid film

-In the recent years, applying adhesive as a solid film has become an extremely popular method.
-The adhesive i9s i9n a form a thin film and it is deposited to the substrate.
-Most films use pressure sensitive adhesives, but also heat activated adhesive film are available.
+In recent years, applying adhesive as a solid film has become an extremely popular method.
+The adhesive is in the form of a thin film and it is deposited to the substrate using a special adhesive applicator machine.
+Most films use pressure sensitive adhesives, but also heat activated adhesive films are available.
 Generally adhesive films exist as two types: unsupported and supported film.
 The latter use a carrier sheet which is removed once one side of the film has been deposited to the surface.
 Adhesive films are especially popular in the packaging industry.

 Which of the adhesive application methods is the best for your process?

 Many factors affect the choice of adhesive application method.
 These include the type of adhesive, nature of product, substrate requirements and process design.
 Also financial factors play a role in the decision making process: how much does the equipment cost?
 Is frequent maintenance needed?
 What about cleaning?
 We have the answers to all these questions and more.
 Contact us in case you are looking for the best adhesive application method for your process and product.